rabbitmq/rabbitmq-website/docs/logging.md

 Nodes [log to a file](#logging-to-a-file) by default, if no outputs are explicitly configured.
 If some are configured, they will be used.

-RabbitMQ versions prior to 3.9.0 would always log to a file unless explicitly configured not to do so.
-With later versions, the same behavior can be achieved by explicitly listing a file output next to other desired log outputs, such as the standard stream one.
+If logging to a file plus another output is necessary, a file output must be explicitly listed next to the other desired log outputs, for example, the standard stream one.

 ## Log File Location {#log-file-location}